 - Technical specifications.
 Local procurement teams have a lot of power on the setting of specifications that can be too detailed, which leads to accusations of bias.
-Specifications should be centrally controlled and reviewed to ensure they are un biased and have the right level of detail. - 2.
-Input/output specifications.
+Specifications should be centrally controlled and reviewed to ensure they are unbiased and have the right level of detail. - Input/output specifications.
 The use of input and output specifications should be carefully considered and used under the right circumstances.
 Output specifications can lead to too much variety if not designed in the right way.

-- 3. The use of Trade Associations to review specifications.
+- 3. Country requirements need to be considered.
+When the specification is being drafted the country requirements need to be considered.
+For example, high resolution imaging for early diagnostic is only needed if the country has the medical knowledge and capability to treat early diagnostic. - 4.
+The use of Trade Associations to review specifications.
 Using Trade Associations to review specifications could be useful but the associations would have to be fully independent and transparent so a reasonable amount of time will need to be given, 6 weeks would be enough time to provide the right input.
-The Trade Associations would also be able to provide feedback on the balance between output and input specifications. - 4.
+The Trade Associations would also be able to provide feedback on the balance between output and input specifications. - 5.
 Service and maintenance costs are important as is usage.
 In the bidding process service and maintenance costs should be included and how these will be evaluated.
 Focusing on service and potential equipment usage is critical.
-Initial equipment costs can be low, maintenance fees are where the industry makes the most margin as equipment can be heavily discounted. - 5.
+Initial equipment costs can be low, maintenance fees are where the industry makes the most margin as equipment can be heavily discounted. - 6.
+Medical equipment maintenance.
+Many hospitals don't want to learn how to operate new equipment or deal with spare parts from multiple suppliers.
+When equipment is changed, the equipment must be linked to the information system which means additional training is required. - 7.
 Refurbished equipment.
-Refurbished equipment should be considered for developing countries due to its lower price point, however, some developing countries don't allow the importation of second hand products.
-Currently there is no international standard for refurbished equipment which could cause safely issues - 6.
+Refurbished equipment should be considered for developing countries due to its lower price point, however, some developing countries don't allow import of second hand products.
+Currently there is no international standard for refurbished equipment which could cause safely issues.
+DITTA have prepared a process standard for refurbished standards and testing which should be to the same standard as the OEM's. - 8.
 Over what period should whole life costs be calculated.
 It is difficult to determine the right period that whole life costs should be calculated.
 This is due to many varied factors such as the type of imaging equipment and its usage.
-The typical life cycle for imaging equipment is 10 years and manufacturers have indicated that they would only offer support for ten years' maximum.
+The typical life cycle for imaging equipment is 10 years but manufacturers have indicated that they would only offer support for seven years' maximum as the industry standard for maintaining spare parts by the OEM's is seven years. - 9.
+Standard terms and conditions for the industry.
+There are no standard industry terms and conditions for imaging equipment.
+The introduction of agreed terms and conditions would reduce the time to procure the equipment as there wouldn't be a need to negotiate already agreed terms.